kola-simpu/Coding-Challenge/README.md

 ## Requirements:

-- Please use raw optimized mySQL queries, avoid using Djangos inbuilt ORM
+- Please use raw optimized mySQL queries, avoid using Djangos inbuilt ORM, rest framework api and the likes
 - The endpoints should use JWT authentication
 - Demonstrate proper use of RESTFul APIs.
 - HTTP status codes (200, 404, 500).